For a map of participating galleries, visit www.coconutgrove.com or call 305-461-5506.

 The Jim Hunter Gallery (3390 Mary St. Suite 128) right next door will continue to feature Erika Kingâ€™s retrospective collage collection, titled â€œEvolution of Spirit.â€ This exhibition displays iconic images of the Mona Lisa, Venus de Milo, Statue of Liberty, Native Americans, angels and even Marilyn Monroe, through the use of familiar fragments of sheet music, stamps and torn foreign currency.

 The Grove Gallery Walk begins at 7 p.m. and continues through 10 p.m.
 It is free and open to the public.
 Hors dâ€™oeuvres and refreshments will be made available at selected galleries, while live music can be found at some locations.
 Art inspired events such as these are provided by partnering galleries and the Coconut Grove BID.
 The Coconut Grove BID exists to improve the quality and financial success of the Groveâ€™s commercial core.
-It enhances Grove parking, lighting, sanitation, marketing, and safety, as well as supporting special events.If you love Soul Of Miami, please consider leaving a testimonial.
+It enhances Grove parking, lighting, sanitation, marketing, and safety, as well as supporting special events.Thank you for using Soul Of Miami!